MicrosoftDocs/biztalk-docs/his/install-and-config-guides/installing-his-2020.md

 ms.author: "hisdocs"
 manager: "anneta"
 ---
-# Install HIS 2016
+# Install HIS 2020
-This installation guide provides basic instructions for using the [!INCLUDE[his2016](../includes/his2016-md.md)] setup installation and configuration.
+This installation guide provides basic instructions for using the Host Integration Server 2020 setup installation and configuration.

 ## Before you begin